nyitraibence/launch-subscribe/readme.md

 ## Setup
 1. Open the ``/admin.php`` route in the browser.
 2. Type in ``admin`` and ``adminpass`` as credentials, and it automatically creates the database and neccessary tables.
 Then you're good to go.
-If you'd like, you can change or create login credentials in the ``auth.php`` file any time - pre or post setup.
+If you'd like, you can change or create new login credentials in the ``auth.php`` file any time - pre or post setup.

 Client endpoints:
 - index.php